raspiblitz/raspiblitz/README.md

 #### X: Console Terminal

-Closes the SSH main menu and exits to the terminal - where the user can make use of the CLI clients `bitcoin-cli` & `lncli` directly to make use of the Bitcoin - and Lightning node.
+Closes the SSH main menu and exits to the terminal - where the user can make use of the CLI clients `bitcoin-cli` & `lncli` directly.

-With the command `raspiblitz` it's possible to return to the main menu.
+With the command `raspiblitz`, it's possible to return to the main menu.

 ## Import a Migration File

-As mentioned above you can export a Migration File from your Raspiblitz with MAINMENU > REPAIR > MIGRATION and store it on your laptop.
+As mentioned above, you can export a Migration File from your Raspiblitz with `MAINMENU` > `REPAIR` > `MIGRATION` and store it on your laptop.

-A Migration file contains all the important data of your RaspiBlitz like your LND data, Bitcoin Wallet, raspiblitz.config, Tor/SSH keys .. and also the data of installed apps.
-You can use this to migrate your RaspiBlitz to a new hardware.
+A Migration file contains all the important data from your RaspiBlitz, like your LND data, Bitcoin Wallet, raspiblitz.config, Tor/SSH keys .. and also installed apps.
+You can use this to migrate your RaspiBlitz to new hardware.

-If you want to it to import it again to a new RaspiBlitz (for example with an updated HDD/SSD) you can choose the MIGRATION option on the first setup dialog after the Hardwaretest (where you normally choose between Bitcoin & Litecoin).
+If you want to import it again to a new RaspiBlitz (for example with an updated HDD/SSD), you can choose the `MIGRATION` option on the first setup dialog after the Hardware test (where you normally choose between Bitcoin & Litecoin).

 ![SSH0](pictures/ssh0-welcome2.png)

-If you start MIGRATION you will need in the next step to format your HDD/SSD.
+If you start `MIGRATION` you will need to format your HDD/SSD as the next step.

 ![MIGRATION1](pictures/migration1.png)

-Normally you choose here the EXT4 format.
-But you have also have the option to choose the BTRFS format which is an expiremental feature under RaspiBlitz - see [FAQ for details on BTRFS](FAQ.md#why-use-btrfs-on-raspiblitz).
+Normally you would choose the EXT4 format here.
+You also have the option to choose the BTRFS format, which is an expiremental feature under RaspiBlitz - see [FAQ for details on BTRFS](FAQ.md#why-use-btrfs-on-raspiblitz).

-Then you wil be asked to upload the Migration Zip file to the RaspiBlitz.
+You wil be asked to upload the Migration Zip file to the RaspiBlitz.
 Follow the instructions shown to you.

-Finally you need to decide how to get a copy of the blockchain data again for your RaspiBlitz.
+Then you need to get a copy of the blockchain data again for your RaspiBlitz.

 ![MIGRATION2](pictures/migration2.png)

-Here you have the two options [SYNC](README.md#1-sync---selfvalidate-all-blocks) and [COPY](README.md#2-copy---copy-from-laptop-or-another-raspiblitz-over-local-network) as mentioned in the normal setup.
+You have the two options: [SYNC](README.md#1-sync---selfvalidate-all-blocks) and [COPY](README.md#2-copy---copy-from-laptop-or-another-raspiblitz-over-local-network), as mentioned in the normal setup.

-Then RaspiBlitz will reboot and start the normal recovery process to install all the services that are defined by the raspiblitz.config from your Migration File.
+RaspiBlitz will reboot and start the normal recovery process to install all the services defined by the raspiblitz.config from your Migration File.

-Then the blockhain needs to sync up and you should be back to normal.
+Finally, the blockhain needs to sync up, and you should be back to normal.

 ## Interface / APIs

-To develop your own scripts/apps and to connect other services/apps to your RaspiBlitz you have multiple interfaces/APIs available:
+To develop your own scripts/apps and connect other services/apps to your RaspiBlitz, you have multiple interfaces/APIs available:

 ### Bitcoin